Guidance on Documentation

 This table summarizes the information that Sustainalytics will accept from companies, including select examples.
 It also details our approach to assessing certain information and our expectations for companies.

-Information Type | Definition | Examples | Our Expectations | Use of Information |
+Information Type | Definition | Examples | Sustainalytics' Expectations | Use of Information by Sustainalytics |

 ---|---|---|---|---|

-![]() Publicly available | Published on the website or as part of a filing available to the public at large. | • Annual reports; CSR reports • Information included in official filings. • Website information, including reports, policies, remuneration of corporate governance, financial information, group structure, etc. | Documents collected or received by Sustainalytics will be treated as publicly available. | May be referenced in research products, following the standard citation rules.
-Brief excerpts may be included within the public documents, provided appropriate citation is in place. |
+Publicly available | Published on the company website or as part of a regulatory filing available to the public or publicly available from some other source. | • Annual reports; CSR reports • Information included in official filings. • Website information, including reports, policies, remuneration of corporate governance, financial information, group structure, etc. | If a document is provided to Sustainalytics by a company and identified as already in the public domain, Sustainalytics will treat this document as public. | Sustainalytics may reference details within any research products, following the standard citation rules.
+Brief excerpts may be included within public documents, provided appropriate citation is in place. |

-Accessible upon request | Not published on the website, but the company will share the information upon request and without restriction. | Policies, organizational charts, breakdowns.
+Accessible upon request | Not published on a website, but the company will share the information upon request and without restriction. | Policies, organizational charts.
 Typically, such information is not published by companies to avoid information fatigue and promote a visitor-friendly approach. | Documents received by Sustainalytics will be treated as publicly available.
-The company is expected to proactively inform Sustainalytics that the information can be disclosed upon request. | May be referenced in research deliverables, following the standard citation rules.
-Brief excerpts may be included within the external-facing documents, provided appropriate citation is in place. |
+The company is expected to proactively inform Sustainalytics that the information can be disclosed upon request. | Sustainalytics may reference details within any research products, following the standard citation rules.
+Brief excerpts may be included within public documents, provided appropriate citation is in place. |

-Internal (non-material, non-public) | Information not published on the website and which the company may not share.
+Internal (non-material, non-public) | Information not published on a company website and which the company may not share.
 Although this information is not material (i.e., may not affect the price of the securities/ financial instrument), it may, if widely disclosed, commercially affect the issuer. | • Internal memos or reports • Internal policies (i.e., the comprehensive anti-money laundering policy – which if disclosed will enable potential offenders to identify the risk mitigation approach and avoid it; the discount policy). • Organizational charts (if not included in the above categories). | Any such information a company is willing to share with Sustainalytics, should be marked by the company as Internal.
-Internal information may be shared with Sustainalytics in the following format: • Name of document • Table of content and/ or summary • Excerpt of relevant section or screenshot. | May be referenced in research products, following the standard citation rules.
-No excerpts may be included in the public documents.
-Sustainalytics will not share such information externally, that is, within reports that we publish and distribute to clients; however, Sustainalytics will not sign any confidentiality / Non-Disclosure Agreement (NDA) related to such documents. |
+Internal information may be shared with Sustainalytics in the following format: • Name of document • Table of content and/ or summary • Excerpt of relevant section or screenshot. | Sustainalytics may reference details within any research products, following the standard citation rules.
+No excerpts may be included in public documents.
+Sustainalytics will not share such information externally, that is, within reports that we publish and distribute to clients.
+Sustainalytics will not sign any confidentiality / Non-Disclosure Agreement (NDA) related to such documents. |

 Confidential | Sustainalytics will NOT accept such information from companies to inform our ESG Risk Rating assessments. | Examples include the following: • Business Contracts • Portfolios • List of clients, providers, business partners. • Finance data, if not disclosed on material non-public information (MNPI).